Edyane/ignite-feed/README.md

-# Rocket Feed
+# Ignite Feed

-Welcome to **Rocket Feed**, a simple and interactive project built with React and JavaScript.
+Welcome to **Ignite Feed**, a simple and interactive project built with React and JavaScript.
 This project was developed to display a list of posts, simulating a social media feed, and is a great exercise to enhance your skills with React and JavaScript.
 Additionally, a TypeScript version of the project is available to help you further understand and apply TypeScript concepts.

 ## Project Structure